paulbrodersen/netgraph/README.md

 ## Recent changes

+- 4.11.8 Plotting of graphs with a single node is now actually supported.
+Thanks @Alexander-Wilms.
 - 4.11.7 Removed instances of (deprecated) np.float / np.int types (issue #58).
-- 4.11.6 Added documentation on hyperlinks (issue #56)
+- 4.11.6 Added documentation on hyperlinks (issue #56).
-- 4.11.5 Resolved a SyntaxWarning
+- 4.11.5 Resolved a SyntaxWarning.
 - 4.11.4 Fixed a bug that occurred when using edge annotations.
 - 4.11.3 Cleaned build directory and removed several outdated files.
 - 4.11.2 Fixed a bug that prevented changing the axis background colour.
 - 4.11.1 Resolved warnings during build process.
 - 4.11.0 Switched from setup.py based installation to pyproject.toml/wheels.
-- 4.10.4 Added support for custom graph classes that inherit from networkx/igraph/graph-tool base Graph classes (issue #53)
+- 4.10.4 Added support for custom graph classes that inherit from networkx/igraph/graph-tool base Graph classes (issue #53).
 - 4.10.3 Improved the error message for incomplete iterable arguments (issue #55).
 - 4.10.2 Fixed issue #48 (again, sorry).
 - 4.10.1 Implement flag that controls bundling of parallel edges in the curved edge layout (`bundle_parallel_edges`).